-No employee of the Grant County School District shall be subjected to discrimination in regard to employment, retention, promotion, demotion, transfer or dismissal because of race, color, religion, sex, national or ethnic origin, political affiliation, marital status, race, national origin, religion, sex, or veteran status.
+No employee of the Grant County School District shall be subjected to discrimination in regard to employment, retention, promotion, demotion, transfer or dismissal because of race, color, religion, sex, national or ethnic origin, political affiliation, marital status or veteran status.

 Parents, guardians, students and employees have the right to file complaints to the Grant County School District concerning any alleged discrimination.
-An alleged grievance must be filed in writing fully setting out the circumstances giving rise to such grievance.
+An alleged grievance must be filed in writing fully setting out the circumstances giving such grievance.

-Such claims must be files with:
+Such claims must be filed with:

-Heather Clay, Assistant Superintendent of Student Instructional Services, Title IX

-Coordinator Grant County Schools
+Kate Benson, Director of Special Education, Title IX Coordinator Grant County Schools kate.prevss2@grant.kyschools.us 859-824-3323

-heather.clay@grant.kyschools.us

-859-824-3323